-- School expectations are clearly visible, discussed and understood in each classroom. - Staff is well informed when teaching to the social/emotional differences in students. - Parents and students rate extra curricula activities highly valuable with the school.
-Activities are always well attended. - Active After School activities are conducted at school weekly.
+- School expectations are clearly visible, discussed and understood in each classroom. - Staff is well-informed when teaching to the social/emotional differences in students. - Parents and students rate extra curricula activities highly valuable with the school.
+Activities are always well attended. - Active After School activities were conducted at school weekly in Term 1.
 Activities are very well attended. - Students are represented through a Student Representative Council. - Students regularly participate in school based incursions and excursions.
-Senior students attend school camp. - Cyber safety rules are focused on in many ways throughout the school year therefore the students are constantly aware of safety when using global ware. - Continuation of keyboard and guitar music programs.
+Senior students attend school camp. - Cyber safety rules are focused on in many ways throughout the school year therefore the students are constantly aware of safety when using global ware. - Continuation of keyboard and guitar music programs. - School produced Videos weekly showing students at work and at play during the Learning from Home period to keep students engaged and to inspire others - Staff 'Pass the Ball Challenge' video to celebrate Team Colours Day